Score Breakdown

 | AxiTrader Limited | FMA SVG | IBC 25417 | Segregated | None |

-Client funds are held in segregated accounts at tier-1 banks (NAB and Westpac in Australia, Lloyds and Barclays in the UK).
+Client funds are held in segregated accounts at tier-1 banks.
 Negative balance protection applies to all retail accounts under FCA and ASIC entities.
 The Manchester City Football Club partnership has run since 2020 and provides reputational ballast that smaller offshore-first brokers do not carry.

 Account Types